Drak (mythology): Owning a Drak

-The first is the Gelddrache or money dragon which brings its owner money, gold and treasures, might also show where the latter are hidden.
+The Drache might also show where wealth is hidden.
 In accordance to both activity and appearance other names for the Drak are Geldhühndel (money chicken), Tragerl (carrier), and Stutzli (money).
 The money it brings can be spent but will return to the owner without fail.
 Owning a Drak can be bound to owning a specific Taler which will always return to its owner if not sold lower than its value.
 Otherwise it can only be inherited or given away as part of a dowry.
 Occasionally, such a Feuerpûz (fire bogey) might also be enclosed in a glass bottle.
 Owning a Drak makes the process of dying very difficult its owner.
-Placing the dying person on the dunghill or placing dung under the dying person's pillow is the only way to ease dying for a Drak owner.
-But even then the Drak might still scratch its owners face.
-Contrarily, a sudden death might also be the fate of a Drak owner, particularly as it kills its owner by various means if it believes its owner to live too long.
-People who get rich quickly are said to have a Drak.
+Placing the dying person on the dunghill (Note: Mackensen cites MdBl-fVk 3 on woman in Rauda near Eisenberg.) or placing dung under the dying person's pillow is the only way to ease dying for a Drak owner.
+(Note: Mackensen and Geiger citing (Meiche 1903) "404.
+Der Drache in dem Weitzdorfer Gute" (Weitzdorf near Hohnstein, Saxony), p.
+309. and others.)
+But even then the Drak might still scratch its owner's face.
+(Note: Mackensen cites MdBl-fVk 3 of a dragon owner who was a farmer in Dünnschütz (obscure location, somewhere in eastern Thuringia accord. to article title).)

+People who die a sudden death are suspected of being Drak owner.
+And people who get rich too quickly also raise talks (gossips) about being a Drak owner.
 The Drak brings its money load through the chimney or the skylight.
 Sometimes this load also can be horse dung turning into gold afterwards.
-The Drak carrying gold or money appears distinctly colored (red-hot, half red, half blue, blue generally or when carrying a particularly big amount, black or dazzlingly yellow) or flies particularly low.
-For this job the Drak expects to be well fed with millet gruel, though, to be placed on the stove the Drak dwells inside.
+The Drak carrying gold or money appears distinctly colored (black, glowingly red, half red or half blue, or dazzlingly yellow) or blue when carrying money, and flies particularly low when carrying such a load.
+For this job the Drak expects to be well fed with millet porridge, though, to be placed on the stove the Drak dwells inside.
 If the feeding ceases, the Drak can't fulfill a task or its lair is discovered, then the Drak will escape never to return again.
 When the gruel is burnt, then the Drak rages in the stove so that it seems it would soon explode.

 Another is the Getreidedrache, Korndrache or Weizendrache (crop dragon, grain dragon, and wheat dragon respectively) which is also known as Roggenkatze (rye cat).
 This kind of Drak accordingly brings its owner loads of cereals.
 When doing so its color is blue, gray, black, or variously colorful.
 The Drak usually transports grain in an eggshell or a nutshell.
 Sometimes it carries so much that it has to throw away a part of its load during its flight.
 The Drak often appears as a wet or freezing chicken at the wayside.
 If someone takes it home for it to warm at the fireplace, it will bring cereals to show its gratitude.